omidashouri/springbatchone/README.md

     -with help of exchanger two thread can exchange objects -exchange() -> exchanging objects is done via one of two exchange() -for example: a genetic algorithm, training neural networks

+-Dining Philosopher:
+    -Problem:
+        -it was formulated by Dijkstra in 1965
+        -5 philosophers are present at a table and there are 5 forks (chopsticks) -the philosophers can eat and drink
+        -philosophers can eat when they have both left and left chopsticks -a chopstick can be hold by one philosopher at a given time -the problem: how to create a concurrent algorithm such that no philosopher will starve?
+         (so the aim is to avoid deadlocks)
+    -How to handle deadlock and livelock:
+        1.we should make sure that a thread does not block infinitely if it is unable to acquire a lock.
+            ->this is why using Lock interface's tryLock() method is extremely convenient and useful 2.we should make sure that each thread acquires the locks in the same order to avoid any cyclic dependency in lock acquisition.
+        3.livelock can be handled with the methods above and some randomness ~ threads retry acquiring the locks at random intervals.

+-